|Offset||Time Zone Abbreviation & Name||Example City||Current Time|

-However, as the 30 minute time zone caused technical issuesand on October 4, 2015, the government decided to set the clocks back 30 minutes to UTC+11 to line up with the mainland.
-The island now has the same time as Canberra, Melbourne, and Hobart when DST is in force there.
-During the rest of the year, it is 1 hour ahead.
+However, as the 30 minute time zone caused technical issues and on October 4, 2015, the government decided to set the clocks back 30 minutes to UTC+11 to line up with the mainland.
+The island then had the same time as Canberra, Melbourne, and Hobart when DST was in force there.
+During the rest of the year, it was 1 hour ahead.

 The time zone on Norfolk Island is defined in the Standard Time and Daylight Saving Act 1974 and governed by the Minister for Community Services and Tourism.
 In 2018, the Norfolk Island Standard Time Amendment (Daylight Saving) Ordinance established Daylight Saving Time (DST).
 The DST period starts at 02:00 (2 am) local time on the first Sunday in October each year and ends at 02:00 (2 am) on the first Sunday of April in the following year.
 DST will come into effect for the first time on Sunday, October 6, 2019.

 Before this, the island did not observe DST, except for a short period in 1974-1975.